 § 200.331 Subrecipient and contractor determinations.

-The non-Federal entity may concurrently receive Federal awards as a recipient, a subrecipient, and a contractor, depending on the substance of its agreements with Federal awarding agencies and pass-through entities.
-Therefore, a pass-through entity must make case-by-case determinations whether each agreement it makes for the disbursement of Federal program funds casts the party receiving the funds in the role of a subrecipient or a contractor.
-The Federal awarding agency may supply and require recipients to comply with additional guidance to support these determinations provided such guidance does not conflict with this section.
+An entity may concurrently receive Federal awards as a recipient, a subrecipient, and a contractor.
+The pass-through entity is responsible for making case-by-case determinations to determine whether the entity receiving Federal funds is a subrecipient or a contractor.
+The Federal agency may require the pass-through entity to comply with additional guidance to make these determinations, provided such guidance does not conflict with this section.
+The Federal agency does not have a direct legal relationship with subrecipients or contractors of any tier; however, the Federal agency is responsible for monitoring the pass-through entity’s oversight of first-tier subrecipients.
+All of the characteristics listed below may not be present in all cases, and some characteristics from both categories may be present at the same time.
+No single factor or any combination of factors is necessarily determinative.
+The pass-through entity must use judgment in classifying each agreement as a subaward or a procurement contract.
+In making this determination, the substance of the relationship is more important than the form of the agreement.

 (a) Subrecipients.
-A subaward is for the purpose of carrying out a portion of a Federal award and creates a Federal assistance relationship with the subrecipient.
-See definition for Subaward in § 200.1 of this part.
-Characteristics which support the classification of the non-Federal entity as a subrecipient include when the non-Federal entity:
+A subaward is for the purpose of carrying out a portion of the Federal award and creates a Federal financial assistance relationship with a subrecipient.
+See the definition of Subaward in § 200.1.
+Characteristics that support the classification of the entity as a subrecipient include, but are not limited to, when the entity:

 (1) Determines who is eligible to receive what Federal assistance;

-(2) Has its performance measured in relation to whether objectives of a Federal program were met;
+(2) Has its performance measured in relation to whether the objectives of a Federal program were met;

 (3) Has responsibility for programmatic decision-making;